eth-cscs/stackinator/readme.md

 > * `llvm@14` generates `llvm@14 +clang targets=x86 ~gold ^ninja@kitware`
 > * `gcc@11` generates `gcc@11 build_type=Release +profiled +strip`

-### packages
+### environments

-The packages are configured as disjoint environments, each built with the same compiler, and configured with a single implementation of MPI.
+The software packages are configured as disjoint environments, each built with the same compiler, and configured with a single implementation of MPI.

 #### example: a cpu-only gnu toolchain with MPI

 ```
-# packages.yaml
+# environments.yaml
-packages:
 gcc-host:
   compiler:
       - toolchain: gcc
         spec: gcc@11.3
   unify: true
   specs:
   - hdf5 +mpi
   - fftw +mpi
   mpi:
     spec: cray-mpich-binary
     gpu: false
 ```

 An environment labelled `gcc-host` is built using `gcc@11.3` from the `gcc` compiler toolchain (**note** the compiler spec must mach a compiler from the toolchain that was installed via the `compilers.yaml` file).